 Today, attending a four-year in-state public college averages just less than $26,000 per year; a four-year private institution can run almost $54,000 per year, according to EducationData.org.

 But rather than concentrate on the gravity of the situation, I’ve decided to provide some levity in the form of the weirdest scholarships I could find.
 These are real and readily available.

-Ever fancy yourself as a mortician?
+Is your last night Zolp?
 Are you above average height?
 Do you enjoy puppetry?
-These are just some of the hobbies and skills that can score you a financial edge in the education game.
-This list of weird scholarships will leave you wondering, Does anyone actually apply for these things?
+These are just some of the obscure personal details that can score you a financial edge in the education game.
+This list of odd scholarships will leave you wondering: Does anyone actually apply for these things?

-Applications and more information for these scholarships are available through the links provided.
+Applications and more information for these weird scholarships are available through the links provided.

 1. Zombie Apocalypse Scholarship

-Unigo is granting a scholarship to the student (age 13 or older) who can, in no more than 250 words, describe the best zombie apocalypse survival plan, taking place on the campus of their chosen or current college.
+Unigo grants a scholarship to the student (age 14 or older) who can, in no more than 250 words, describe the best zombie apocalypse survival plan on the campus of their chosen or current college.